Learning Outcomes

 Protocol Forms and Standard Documentation

-The Protocol mandates use of Law Society forms to standardize information and risk controls:
+The Protocol mandates use of Law Society forms to standardize information and risk controls.
+In freehold transactions, the core forms are:

 Key Term: TA6 (Property Information Form)